See How PLTW Students Are Creating Real-World Impact

 PLTW Community Impact Awards

-Middle and high school PLTW educators and administrators are invited to nominate individual students or student groups who have applied their PLTW learning to create positive change in their communities.
+We invite middle and high school PLTW educators and administrators to nominate individual students or student groups who have applied their PLTW learning to create meaningful, positive change.

 Middle School Winning Project: Picnic With a Purpose